iam-peekay/personal-website/content/posts/2016-11-17_Between-the-Wires---Chris-Coyier-382a217a0f1.md

 ---
+template: post
-title: "Between the Wires | Chris Coyier"
+title: Between the Wires | Chris Coyier
+slug: /posts/between-the-wires-chris-coyier/
+draft: false
 date: 2016-11-17T16:47:59.611Z
-template: "post"
-draft: false
-slug: "/posts/between-the-wires-chris-coyier/"
-category: ""
-tags: [Entrepreneurship,Technology,Web Design,CSS,JavaScript]
+description: >-
-description: "I am the co-founder of CodePen.io, a well-known collaboration “playground” for the front-end, creator of CSS-Tricks, a site dedicated to teaching all things web design and development, and the…"
+  I am the co-founder of CodePen.io, a well-known collaboration “playground” for the front-end, creator of CSS-Tricks, a site dedicated to teaching all things web design and development, and the…
+category: Interviews
+tags:
+  - Entrepreneurship
+  - Technology
+  - Web Design
+  - CSS
+  - JavaScript
 ---
 ### Between the Wires | Chris Coyier

 <figure>